oezguerk/football/README.md

 * [GRF Kaggle competition](https://www.kaggle.com/c/google-football) - take part in the competition playing games against others, win prizes and become the GRF Champion!

-We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.
+We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced theame. original version of this g

 ## Quick Start